SoumyadeepBera0230b/firstrepo/readme.md

 So I have commited all the files in the folder by using the command "git commit"

 All the files are commited now

+To know the history of the modifications we use "git log"